donguree/hal-libs-header/Documentation/source/documentation.rst

             * Changed by - Email address registered in LGE
             * Comment - Notes about modification without line-break

     #.
-Overview
+Overall Description

+        * Overall description of the module.

+        #.
+Terminology and Definitions

+            * Terminology and definitions of the module.

+        #.
+System Context

             * Picture and description of the module.

+        #.
+Performance Requirements

+            * Performance requirements of the module.

+        #.
+Design Constraints

+            * Design constraints of the module.

+    #.
+Functional Requirements

         #.
 Data Types

             * Links to references of structure, define, enum, etc.

         #.
 Function Calls

             * Links to references of function call including ioctl() interfaces.

         #.
 Other Information

             * Above section must be ordered strictly.
             But this section and below is free document for module's maintainer.

 .. code-block:: rst